 Clean fill dirt is usually made from subsoil, but sand, gravel, and even clay can also be used to make fill dirt.
+It is essentially fill dirt that has been screened to remove large material.
 It is often used to fill in those uneven spots and depressions and create a more level ground.
 But in more extreme circumstances, a homeowner may have the original subsoil removed and new fill dirt filled in, compressed, and graded.

 Commercial contractors and homeowners alike use fill dirt for various projects large or small.
 It is even used by highway maintenance workers to keep the sides of roads, especially brand new ones, from eroding from the weather.
 It also provides a safe place for drivers to pull over in emergencies or to rest.

 The most common uses are either for landscaping purposes or building structures on the ground.
 The ground is simply not strong enough to hold certain structures or buildings, especially large office or store buildings.